VBSO COVID-19 preparations, response and cancellations

 In addition, new arrestees who meet these criteria will also be considered for release into the EHIP.

-The goal is to reduce the jail population, which is about 1,300 individuals, and free up bed space.
+The goal is to reduce the jail population and free up bed space.
 The Virginia Beach Sheriff’s Office is taking every precaution to reduce the risk of a novel coronavirus, or COVID-19, infection in the Correctional Center.
 Among those precautions is an automatic 14-day quarantine of all new admissions, which requires additional bed space.

 The releases were approved by the attached court order from Virginia Beach General District Court Chief Judge Daniel Lahne.